 In last decade, major emissions of air pollutants from transport decreased.
 However, road transport remains one of the most significant air pollutants.
 In Slovenia in 2014 road transport contributed about 52 % to the total emissions of nitrogen oxides.
 In period 1990-2014 emissions of substances that cause acidification in transport sector declined by 46 %.
 In the same period also emissions of ozone precursors and particulate matter from transport declined (ozone precursors for about 63 % while PM for about 18 %).

-Greenhouse gas emissions from transport in Slovenia in 2012 increased by 185% compared to 1986.
-Also in EU GHG emissions from transport are far beyond the growth.
-In the area of old EU member states in the period 1990-2012 GHG emissions increased by 9% while in the whole EU by 14% (in Slovenia at this time for 111%).
-Major source of GHGs is road transport which contributed about 99.2% in 2012.
-Share of transport in GHG emissions (31% in 2012) and not enough effective measures to reduce GHGs make difficulties in achieving commitments of the Kyoto Protocol in Slovenia.
-Nevertheless, the impact of the recession will help by reaching this goal.
+Greenhouse gas emissions from transport in Slovenia increased by 185% in 2014 compared to 1986.
+Also in EU, GHG emissions in 2014 from transport increased in comparison to concentrations in the 2008-2013 period.
+In 1990-2014, GHGs in EU increased by 13 % (in Slovenia at this time for 97%).
+Major source of GHGs in Slovenia is road transport which contributed about 99 % in 2014.
+Share of transport in GHG emissions (32,5% in 2014) and not enough effective measures to reduce GHGs make difficulties in achieving commitments of the Kyoto Protocol in Slovenia.

 Although the annual number of fatalities in road transport in Slovenia has been declining for decades and has almost halved in last 20 years, traffic accidents in last ten years required more than 190 lives a year, on average.
 The number of deaths in road accidents in the last ten years of declined.
 This positive trend is also seen in most other European countries.